devGod1994/brickellpaymentgateway-plugin/README.txt

-=== WooCommerce PensoPay ===
+=== WooCommerce BrickellPay ===
-Contributors: PensoPay
+Contributors: BrickellPay
-Tags: gateway, woo commerce, pensopay, gateway, integration, woocommerce, woocommerce pensopay, payment, payment gateway, psp Requires at least: 4.0.0
+Tags: gateway, woo commerce, BrickellPay, gateway, integration, woocommerce, woocommerce BrickellPay, payment, payment gateway, psp
+Requires at least: 4.0.0
 Tested up to: 6.4.2
 Stable tag: trunk
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Integrates your PensoPay payment gateway into your WooCommerce installation.
+Integrates your BrickellPay payment gateway into your WooCommerce installation.

 == Description ==
-With WooCommerce PensoPay, you are able to integrate your PensoPay gateway to your WooCommerce install.
+With WooCommerce BrickellPay, you are able to integrate your BrickellPay gateway to your WooCommerce install.
 With a wide list of API features including secure capturing, refunding and cancelling payments directly from your WooCommerce order overview.
 This is only a part of the many features found in this plugin.

 == Installation ==
-1. Upload the 'woocommerce-pensopay' folder to /wp-content/plugins/ on your server.
+1. Upload the 'woocommerce-BrickellPay' folder to /wp-content/plugins/ on your server.
 2. Log in to Wordpress administration, click on the 'Plugins' tab.
-3. Find WooCommerce PensoPay in the plugin overview and activate it.
+3. Find WooCommerce BrickellPay in the plugin overview and activate it.
-4. Go to WooCommerce -> Settings -> Payment Gateways -> PensoPay.
+4. Go to WooCommerce -> Settings -> Payment Gateways -> BrickellPay.
-5. Fill in all the fields in the "PensoPay account" section and save the settings.
+5. Fill in all the fields in the "BrickellPay account" section and save the settings.
 6. You are good to go.

 == Dependencies ==